-Many people have felt that scary feeling of drifting slightly off to sleep while driving, only to perk up with a start.
-Or that scary feeling of hearing though warning on the side rumbling your tires.
+Many people have felt that scary feeling of drifting off slightly to sleep while driving, only to perk up with a start.
+Or that scary feeling of hearing rumbling strips under your tires after you accidentally swerved off the road.
 Especially for shift workers, sleeping at the wheel is one of the main causes of death.

 If you drive often, work as a commercial truck driver, or have a longer commute, these tips and tricks could be highly useful for you

 Nothing wakes up quite like fresh, cold, clean air read on your face while feeling sleepy.
 You could either turn on the AC to cool off the internal temperature, or open the windows up and let the wind blow in!

 Cold air on the skin stimulates sympathetic nervous system arousal, which increases cortisol levels and serves to wake you up.
 Sympathetic nervous system is your “fight or flight” system, which is partially responsible for regulating energy levels and wakefulness.

 Even just a minute or 2 of cold air on the skin can have a very enlightening effect.
 Give it a shot!

 Whether it is some popcorn, beef jerky, or even just chewing a piece of gum, having something to chew on can be a nice way to mildly stimulate yourself and increase alertness.
 Spicy or salty snacks can be nice, with the strong flavor adding to the stimulation.

 Cinnamon or spearmint gum are nice choices, because the strong flavors can serve to wake you up on their own as well.